-A recent website security audit uncovered a highly deceptive WordPress infection involving a fake Google reCAPTCHA overlay that hijacked user clipboards and attempted to deliver malware.
+A recent website security audit uncovered a sophisticated WordPress infection that used a fake Google reCAPTCHA overlay to trick users into running malicious commands.

 Incident snapshot

-Visitors to the site encountered a full-screen fake reCAPTCHA that visually mimicked Google’s official UI and blocked normal browsing.
-The overlay used the familiar logo, checkbox, and layout, which made it appear authentic at a glance.
+Visitors to the infected website saw a full-screen fake reCAPTCHA that closely copied Google’s official design.
+The overlay used the same logo, colors, and layout, completely blocking normal site navigation.

 Wordpress website showing fake reCaptcha